 4. You ride too fast (what I never do but I did not know this is a scooter?)

 A representative from A.P.
 Honda Co.
 Ltd. (Thailand) even showed me "red-line test" results to proof oil consuming is normal.
 What is a red-line test?
 Well they use the engine for 20 hours at 8500 rpm.
 Yes, then any engine abused for 20 hours will consume oil.
-That is not what I do, that is not how 99% how the motor-bikers ride.
+That is not what I do, that is not how 99% of the motor-bikers ride.

 15 January 2014, The Cylinder-Head-Cover replaced